 North Vietnam, Dean of Norman R. Morrison, November 22nd, 1965, Michel Nr.
 411; Morrison was a Quaker best known for his self-immolation to protest the American War in Vietnam.
 Morrison doused himself with kerosene and set himself on fire below the window of Robert McNamara (Secretary of Defense) in the Pentagon.
 Morrison was survived by his wife, two daughters and a son (Wikipedia).
-One stamp with the nona of 12 xu was issued in perforation 11.0
+One stamp with the nominal of 12 xu was issued in perforation 11.0.

 Rare single franking of the stamp on a letter to Paris, France.
 The back-flap of the envelope was left open for postal inspection so this mailing most likely represents a printed matter tariff.

 Xunhasaba mailing from November 1965 featuring the 50xu Geneva Convention stamp plus two of the 12xu Morrison stamps for an overall postage of 74xu.